 Cross the landing outside Bedroom 6 and you’ll find another spacious and elegant Shower Room, with a large corner shower, toilet, washbasin, vanity unit and large mirror.
 This Shower Room also has an original window seat - the perfect spot to sit and dry off or place a towel and clothes.

 Head up the carpeted staircase, with a banister, to a small landing that sits between the two twin bedrooms tucked away in the converted loft.
 Both bedrooms feature the original, exposed A-frame timbers, and, unlike, many loft rooms, the ceilings are high enough so that all but the extremely tall won’t bump their heads on the beams!

-Attic Twin Rooms Bedroom 7 - Twin 1:
+Attic Twin Rooms Bedroom 7 - Family bedroom:

-Turn right at the top of the stairs to the first of the twin rooms with two standard-size single beds on handsome black, iron bedsteads each with a bedside table and lamp.
+Turn right at the top of the stairs to the family bedroom with one king-size bed and one single.
 The room has a storage cupboard, three comfy floor cushions, sisal carpeting and a Persian-style rug.
 There are great views from the dormer window (with blind) out over the rooftops of the other Matara Centre buildings and down to the kitchen courtyard below.
 (Note: the door off this bedroom leads to a private storeroom and is kept locked.)
 (4.88 x 4.52m)

 Bedroom 8 - Twin 2: